-Gabe defends pharmaceutical and medical device companies in products liability litigation.
-His experience includes work on individual and multidistrict matters in state and federal courts across the country.
-Gabe has participated in all phases of litigation ranging from fact and expert discovery through motion practice, trial and appeal.
-He has also briefed complex legal issues such as federal preemption in the context of medical devices.
+Gabe focuses his practice on product liability litigation for companies that develop and manufacture lifesaving and life-improving medicines and medical devices.
+He also has experience litigating other complex matters, including False Claims Act and commercial warranty actions.
+Over the course of his career, Gabe has worked on multidistrict litigation and numerous individual matters in state and federal courts across the country for clients including Bayer, Boston Scientific, Covidien, Genentech, Medtronic, Stryker and Takeda.
+Gabe has participated in all phases of litigation ranging from fact and expert discovery to dispositive motion practice, trial and appeal.
+He routinely briefs complex legal issues such as federal preemption of claims against FDA-approved medical devices.

 Harvey L. Kaplan, Mark W. Cowing & Gabriel P. Egli, A Primer for Data-Protection Principles in the European Union, Culture Clash!
 Data Protection, Freedom of Information and Discovery – How to Protect Your Business in Transnational Disputes, Defense Research Institute (DRI) Europe (Munich, Germany), May 2009.